kevinka999/kevinka999/README.md

 <br />

 ## Last Activities
-[User Authentication](https://github.com/kevinka999/user_authentication), a simple aplication to authenticate a user using with Json Web Token and Bcrypt.
+[User Authentication](https://github.com/kevinka999/user_authentication), a simple aplication to authenticate a user with Json Web Token and Bcrypt.
 This project was developed using Next.js framework to build the Website and API.

 <details>